SkypLabs/probequest/README.rst

 |Build Status| |Code Coverage| |Dependency Status| |Known Vulnerabilities|

-This script allows you to sniff the Wi-Fi probe requests passing near your wireless interface.
+This software allows you to sniff the Wi-Fi probe requests passing near your wireless interface.

 Probe requests are sent by a station to elicit information about access